DScriptz/text-rpg-project/README.md

 #                                  --| Text-Based RPG Game |--

 Hello, this is my first learning project in python!
 This is the Quest of the Eternal Caverns.
 I'm a beginner in python and I use this project as a way for me to sharpen my skills in programming and creativity.

-NOTE: This project is still in active development, expect some bugs or unpolished codes.
+DISCLAIMER: This project is still in active development, expect some bugs or unpolished codes.

 #                                     --]| FEATURES |[--